200 South Woodland St., Manchester, TN 37355

 In every Tennessee divorce, courts issue automatic temporary injunctions in an attempt to prevent unnecessary conflicts between spouses and discourage them from engaging in unethical behavior, such as badmouthing each other, while their divorce is pending.

 Tennessee’s mandatory injunction statute provides a list of things the divorcing spouses can and cannot do after filing for divorce.
-Eric J. Burch, Esq., a family law attorney and founder of the Law Offices of Burch, Morrison, & Stewart, provided an in-depth look at the mandatory injunctions as well as circumstances when the injunctions expire or are terminated in his book “Divorce in Tennessee: The Legal Process, Your Rights, and What to Expect.”
+Eric J. Burch, Esq., a family law attorney and founder of the Law Offices of Burch & Stewart, provided an in-depth look at the mandatory injunctions as well as circumstances when the injunctions expire or are terminated in his book “Divorce in Tennessee: The Legal Process, Your Rights, and What to Expect.”

 Does Tennessee Law Prohibit Making Disparaging Comments About Your Spouse to Coworkers?